Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Results

-The functional connectivity priors in BBM are illustrated in Figure \ref{fig:FC_Yeo17} for the Yeo17 template and in Appendix Figure \ref{fig:FC_empirical} for other templates.
+The FC priors in BBM are illustrated in Figure \ref{fig:FC_Yeo17} for the Yeo17 template and in Appendix Figure \ref{fig:FC_empirical} for other templates.
 The element-wise empirical mean and standard deviation within the training set, representing population tendencies and variability, are shown in the first column.
-The second two columns show the corresponding values based on the two choices of FC prior in BBM: the permuted Cholesky prior described in \cite{mejia2025leveraging} and the conjugate inverse Wishart (IW).
+The second two columns show the corresponding values based on the two choices of FC prior in BBM: the permuted Cholesky prior described in \cite{mejia2025leveraging} and the conjugate inverse-Wishart (IW), which is also used in PROFUMO \citep{harrison2020modelling}.
 While both priors capture the population mean, only the Cholesky prior accurately captures the population variance.
 This is because the IW distribution for covariance matrices includes a single scalar parameter that moderates the variance across the matrix, so that the element-wise variance is monotonically related to the element-wise mean.
 In BBM, this parameter is chosen to minimize the difference between the population and prior element-wise variance, but with a constraint that the prior variance should not be less than the population variance anywhere.
 This avoids an overly informative prior, which would result in too much shrinkage towards the group and loss of relevant individual information.
-Due to this limitation of the inverse Wishart distribution, the IW FC prior tends to have much higher variance for many FC edges compared with the population, resulting in weak shrinkage.
-The Cholesky prior, by contrast, is more informative while not being overly informative, which serves to maximize accuracy of FC estimates, and has indeed been shown to produce more reliable and individualized estimates of between-network FC \citep{mejia2025leveraging}.
+Due to this limitation of the inverse-Wishart distribution, the IW FC prior tends to have much higher variance for many FC edges compared with the population, resulting in unnecessarily weak shrinkage.
+The Cholesky prior, by contrast, is more informative while not being overly informative.
+This theoretically maximizes accuracy of FC estimates, and has indeed been shown to produce more reliable and individualized estimates of between-network FC \citep{mejia2025leveraging}.
 Improved estimation of the temporal component of the BBM model may also have downstream benefits for estimation of spatial topography, since the temporal and spatial components are estimated iteratively.